NikDex/DexClient/README.md

 Supported Version: 1.20.80

 Created by me without using other people's clients.
+(It was created from scratch)